-Our Campaign will continue to seek answers to the following basic questions:
+Our Campaign seeks answers to the following basic questions:

 - Why did Credit Suisse’s systems and controls not prevent the fraud?

-- How were Credit Suisse employees able to bypass whatever risk management and compliance policies you did have in place?
+- How were Credit Suisse employees able to bypass whatever risk management and compliance policies were in place?

-- When will Credit Suisse pay back the full amount of the stolen funds to our clients?
+- When will the full amount of the stolen funds be repaid to our clients?

-- What measures have been taken by Credit Suisse to ensure this will never happen again?
+- What measures have been taken to ensure this will never happen again?

 We will continue our campaign until these questions have been answered and our clients have been compensated.